 |Rectal bleeding||Bloody diarrhea|

-The number of cases of IBD associated with Accutane use has continued to grow over the years.
-From 1997 to 2002, there were 85 cases of IBD associated with isotretinoin use, but the exact connection was not confirmed.
+The number of cases of gastrointestinal disorders associated with Accutane use has continued to grow over the years.
+From 1997 to 2002, there were 85 cases of Inflammatory Bowel Disease (IBD) associated with isotretinoin use, but the exact connection was not confirmed.
 In 1999, The American Journal of Gastroenterology published a letter to the editor asserting a possible connection between isotretinoin and IBD.
 Another study published in the same journal in 2005 reviewed 85 cases of IBD and found that Accutane was a possible trigger for the disease.
 From 2003 to 2011, the FDA adverse event database received 266 cases of IBD associated with isotretinoin use.

 Crohn’s is an autoimmune disorder, meaning that the body’s immune system attacks healthy body tissues.
 The disease often affects the small bowel and the beginning of the colon, but can also affect any part of the gastrointestinal tract.
 There is no cure for Crohn’s, but people may experience asymptomatic periods between flare-ups.